-MIMI STEELE, Artistic Director, Co-Founder of KCC, Director of Carolers, holds Bachelor's and Master's Degrees in Music Education (Vocal and Instrumental) from the University of Southern Mississippi.
+MIMI STEELE, Artistic Director and Co-Founder of KCC, holds Bachelor's and Master's Degrees in Music Education (Vocal and Instrumental) from the University of Southern Mississippi.
 She is certified in the Kodaly Method and the Orff Approach, Level III, and the Choral Music Experience.

 Mimi taught Elementary Vocal Music in public schools and churches starting in 1971 in Mississippi and Missouri.
 She retired on May 31, 2011 after teaching 27 years in the Kirkwood School District where Mrs. Steele directed children's choruses and produced many school musicals.
 She taught instrumental music for 16 years and is a flute soloist.

 Mimi is certified in the Creative Artistry and Choral Music Education in conducting children's choirs.
 Mrs. Steele has served on staff for the Indianapolis Children's Choir Summer Festival.
 She has studied Choral Conducting with Joan Gargorki, Angie Broeker, Henry Leck, and Dr. Doreen Rao.

 She is a member of MMEA, MENC, ACDA, OAKE and the St.Louis Orff Schulwerk Association, of which she is a past President.
 Mimi served as the American Orff Schulwerk Association’s Local Co Chairperson for the 2012 National Professional Development Conference that was held in St. Louis.